pedro12u/pedro12u/README.md

 ### 🔍 **About Me**

-I am a university student specializing in development, with extensive experience in the tech industry.
-Passionate about creating innovative solutions and continuously expanding my skill set to stay ahead in the ever-evolving field of technology.
+I am a university student specializing in development, with extensive experience in the tech industry. **Mastering skills in development** is my primary focus, as I am passionate about creating innovative solutions and continuously expanding my skill set to stay ahead in the ever-evolving field of technology.

 ---